Observe, and get on with it.

 I've exhibited in numerous solo and group shows in Massachusetts, Michigan, New York State and city, California, Arizona, Rhode Island, New Hampshire, Vermont, Virginia, Texas, and Toronto Canada.
 Personal highlights have been the Danforth Museum New England Photographers Biennial in 2015, 2011, and 2003, Strange Days at Philips Exeter in 2015, A Nickel and a Kopek at the NESOP Center for Photographic Exhibitions in 2008, Calvin University in 2011, Panopticon Gallery in 2013, Gallery Kayafas in 2020.
 My work resides in various institutional and private collections.
 In 2014 I curated 21st Century Monochrome, an exhibition at the Barrington Center for the Arts at Gordon College, an exhibit created to highlight select contemporary Boston area photographers and their chosen materials and processes.

-I offer workshops and private instruction in digital photography, film-based photography in multiple formats, and all aspects of darkroom processing.
+I also offer workshops and private instruction in digital photography, film-based photography in multiple formats, and all aspects of darkroom processing.
 Please contact for more information.